Who can join the Village?

 While all Village services and programs are managed by volunteers and members, there are many costs associated with running a nonprofit community organization.
-Costs for printing, hosting a website, sending mailings to members, having an office phone, renting space for activities, and Village social events - these all require an operations budget.
-The Village sets membership dues as low as possible to provide the services members want.
+Costs for required insurance policies, printing, hosting a website, sending mailings to members, having an office phone, renting space for activities, and Village social events - these all require an operations budget.
+The Village sets membership dues as low as possible to provide the services that members want.

 Why should I join the Village now while I’m in good health instead of waiting until I actually need services?

 The Village offers more than services.
 Here are some examples:

 - Even if you are in good health and do not need help at home, you may discover ways the Village can help you: setting up a new smart TV, doing yard clean-up, or checking your home while you are away to ensure nothing is amiss.

 - Many members join the Village to enjoy the frequent social events and dinners; to make new friends; to attend educational, recreational, and cultural activities; and to expand their social network of like-minded, active people with similar interests who live nearby.

 - Others join because they wish to support the Village’s services to the community as a whole.